TheOtherOtherOperation/vdbsetup/README.md

 Version: 1.0

 ## Introduction
-VDBSetup (vdbsetup.py) is a tool for automatically generating VDbench configuration files with complex hotspot distributions.
+VDBSetup (vdbsetup.py) is a tool for automatically generating Vdbench configuration files with complex hotspot distributions.

 ## Requirements
 - Python 3.4 or later (http://www.python.org/)
 - NumPy 1.11.0 or later (http://www.numpy.org/)
 - matplotlib 1.5.1 or later (http://matplotlib.org/)
-- Oracle VDbench 5.04.01 or later (http://www.oracle.com/technetwork/server-storage/vdbench-downloads-1901681.html)
+- Oracle Vdbench 5.04.01 or later (http://www.oracle.com/technetwork/server-storage/vdbench-downloads-1901681.html)
 - Java SE Runtime Environment (JRE) 1.6 or later (http://www.oracle.com/technetwork/java/javase/downloads/index.html)

 Windows note: pre-built binaries for the scientific Python stack (including NumPy and matplotlib), as well as other extension libraries, are available from `http://www.lfd.uci.edu/~gohlke/pythonlibs/`.

 ## Configuration
-Due to the complexity of VDbench configuration files, VDBSetup's configuration files are also complex.
+Due to the complexity of Vdbench configuration files, VDBSetup's configuration files are also complex.

 Running vdbsetup.py --make-template will cause the script to output the following example file: